How to fix Mac folder with a question mark

 NVRAM is a type of memory that retains data without power supply.
 That includes basic booting info, so resetting it can help solve the flashing question mark folder issue if it appears for a brief moment and your Mac proceeds to boot.

-If you want to try and fix the question mark folder on your own, let’s look at some of the available solutions.
+If you want to try and fix the question mark folder on your own, let’s look at a few more of the available solutions.

 As your screen is stuck on the question mark folder, press and hold the power button until your device shuts down.
 Next, turn your Mac back on and press and hold Command + R. This should take you to Mac Recovery mode.